AutoScraper: A Progressive Understanding Web Agent for Web Scraper Generation: Introduction

-In this work, we propose a crawler generation task for vertical information web pages.
-The goal of this task is to automatically generate a series of predefined rules or action sequences to automatically extract target information.
-This task calls for a paradigm that LLMs generate crawlers.
-Compared to traditional wrappers, this paradigm can be quickly adjusted according to different websites and task requirements.
-This flexibility enables crawlers to handle diverse and changing web environments more efficiently.
-Compared to the generative agent paradigm, it introduces intermediate rules to enhance reusability and reduce the dependency on LLMs when dealing with similar tasks, thereby improving efficiency when handling a large number of web tasks.
+We evaluate \ourmethod on three available datasets with 8 LLMs.
+On all three datasets, \ourmethod consistently outperforms all baselines and achieves new state-of-the-art results in zero-shot settings.
+Also, \ourmethod can surpass supervised learning methods.
+Moreover, \ourmethod demonstrates superior efficiency on large-scale web information extraction tasks.
+Compared to traditional wrappers, \ourmethod adjusted more quickly according to different websites and task requirements.
+This flexibility enables scrappers to handle diverse and changing web environments more efficiently.
+Compared to the language agent paradigm, it introduces intermediate functions to enhance reusability and reduce the dependency on LLMs when dealing with similar tasks, thereby improving efficiency when handling a large number of web tasks.

-Although LLMs possess strong webpage information extraction ablities, there are still the following challenges in generating crawlers for LLMs: First, LLMs are primarily pre-trained on massive corpora of cleansed, high-quality pure text, lacking exposure to markup languages such as HTML.
-As a result, LLMs exhibit a limited understanding of the complex structures and semantics inherent in HTML.
-Second, HTML, as a semi-structured data, contains elements of both structured (tags and attributes) and unstructured (textual content), concurrently encompassing multilayered information nested.
-It augments the complexity of crawler generation.
-Third, although LLMs excel in comprehending textual content, they still fall short in understanding the structural information of lengthy documents.
-This indicates a potential challenge in accurately capturing and utilizing the hierarchical structure inherent in long HTML documents.

-Therefore, we introduce \ourmethod, a two-stage framework designed to address the crawler generation task.
-An overview of \ourmethod is presented in Figure~\ref{fig:framework}.
-Our framework leverages the hierarchical structure of HTML for progressive understanding.
-Specifically, we propose a heuristic algorithm consisting of top-down and step-back operation based on LLMs.
-It first tries to refine down to the specific node in the DOM tree containing the target information, and then moves up the DOM tree when execution fails.
-This process can correct erroneous executions and progressively prune irrelevant parts of the HTML content until it successfully executes.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose the web crawler generation task and the paradigm of utilizing LLMs for generating crawlers, and we make an analysis on extraction efficiency. \item We introduce \ourmethod, a two-phase framework with progressive understanding to generate executable action sequences. \item Comprehensive experimental results demonstrate the effectiveness of our framework in the web crawler generation task. \end{itemize}